By Becky Celestini

 Masks are not required outdoors at KOH, but you’ll need one when entering indoor areas such as restaurants, restrooms, and retail shops.
 So be sure to pack some masks to have when journeying outside the event location.
 To follow the latest California requirements and recommendations for mega events, click here.

 Located right in the valley but away from commotion, this dedicated camp is the spot for Bronco Nation members to gather and have fun Wednesday, Feb.
 2 – Saturday, Feb 5.
 Registered guests will have access to meals, campfires, merch, an exclusive Bronco accessory display…and maybe a few special Ford Broncos.

 Find a Place Stay:

-Drive In and Out:
+Driving In and Out:

 Just getting to Hammertown is an adventure in itself.
 The final stretch of road from the highway to the site (about 4 miles) is completely unpaved.
 It’s not major off-roading, but enough to create a challenge for some.
 It’s not unusual to find a traffic jam here, as drivers with lesser skills and/or less capable vehicles are having to move at a slower pace.
-If you’ve got the skills and a totally capable off-road ride, then a great option is to leave the main path for one of the other dirt paths, which can keep you moving and help save you some time.

 Make a list and check it twice BEFORE you arrive in Hammertown.
 Being in a very remote location means there are no stores nearby to pick up those last-minute snacks or supplies.
 Be prepared for this adventure and stock up on all of the essentials you may need before you head out, including food, water, clothes, sunglasses/goggles, wipes, jumper cables, flashlights, batteries, toiletries, sunscreen, and more.